cloudposse/atmos/README.md

   - Combining various commands into workflows to execute many commands sequentially in just one step
   - ... and many more

-The CLI is built with [variant2](https://github.com/mumoshu/variant2) using [HCL syntax](https://www.terraform.io/docs/configuration/index.html).

-`*.variant` files are combined like Terraform files.
-Separating the files into [modules](modules) is done for cleanliness.

-See `variant` docs for more information on [writing commands](https://github.com/mumoshu/variant2#writing-commands).

 `variants` is not only a command-line tool for managing clouds and clusters.
 It provides many useful patterns and best practices, such as:

   - Enforces Terraform and helmfile projects' structure (so everybody knows where things are)
   - Provides separation of configuration and code (so the same code could be easily deployed to different regions, environments and stages)
-  - It can be easily extended to include new features, commands, and workflows
+  - It can be extended to include new features, commands, and workflows
   - The commands have a consistent and easy to understand syntax
+  - The CLI can be compiled into a binary and included in other tools and containers for DevOps, cloud automation and CI/CD
   - The CLI code is modular and self-documenting

-  - The CLI can be compiled into a binary and included in other tools and containers for DevOps, cloud automation and CI/CD
+## CLI Structure

+The CLI is built with [variant2](https://github.com/mumoshu/variant2) using [HCL syntax](https://www.terraform.io/docs/configuration/index.html).

+`*.variant` files are combined like Terraform files.
+Separating the files into [modules](modules) is done for cleanliness.

+See `variant` docs for more information on [writing commands](https://github.com/mumoshu/variant2#writing-commands).

 ## Usage